postman721/Spin-Fm/README.md

 - Back and forward store only the most recent locations.

 <b> Do not paint <b/> your selections for copying, moving or deleting: This will likely cause non-functionality.
-Press CTRL and point and click through the files.
+Press CTRL and point and click through the objects.
 After selected, right-click and choose proper menu action.
 For copying and moving: Select for copying or moving.
 For deletion: Delete objects.

  After copying or moving selection navigate to your target location and choose Copy to.. or Move to... from the right-click menu.